 The Ajax loading option allows you to use dynamic content while continuing to enjoy the advantages of caching.
 With the Ajax option enabled, dynamic triggers will be rendered in a separate request that will happen after the loading of the cached version.

-2. Enable Ajax for specific trigger only – To make a specific trigger load wit Ajax you can add the parameter ajax=”yes” to the trigger shortcode:
+To make a specific trigger load with Ajax you can add the parameter ajax=”yes” to the trigger shortcode:

 [ifso id="123" ajax="yes"]

-When the Ajax Loading is enabled, the static content of the page is served fro the cache, and a the dynamic content is being rendered a moment after.
+When Ajax Loading is enabled, the static content of the page is served from the cache, and the dynamic content is rendered moments after.
 Naturally, there will be a delay between the loading time of the two.
-The length of the delay depends on numerous factors, like the way your site is built, your server, the amount of the dynamic content, and more.
+The length of the delay depends on numerous factors, like the way your site is built, your server, the amount of the dynamic content, and so on.